 Lummi Natural Resources operates a rotary screw smolt trap on the Nooksack River in the lower mainstem, at Hovander Park near Ferndale.
 The goals of the sampling program are to develop accurate estimates of the annual production of outmigrating wild-origin salmon fry and smolts.
 The emphasis of the program is to quantify wild Chinook production for the endangered North Fork and South Fork stocks, but secondary objectives include stock assessment for other native salmonids such as Coho.
-Data analyses of data from the Lummi screwtrap have been previously conducted in 2002, 2003, 2004, and 2005 (Dolphin, 2002; 2003; 2004; 2005).
+Data analyses of data from the Lummi screwtrap have been previously conducted in 2002, 2003, 2004, 2005, and 2006 (Dolphin, 2002; 2003; 2004; 2005;2007a).

-2006 was only the second year since trap operations began in 1994 that 100% of hatchery-released age-zero Chinook were marked and could be reliably separated from wild-origin Chinook.
-However, WDFW estimates that up to 5,164 smolts were released that were externally 'unmarked' and may be mistaken for wild-origin smolts in the smolt trap data.
-A further 615 smolts were released with 'partial' clips only but these are counted as 'clipped' for the purpose of this report because the field protocol used by the trap is to include partial clips as clipped fish.
+2007 was only the third year since trap operations began in 1994 that nearly 100% of hatchery-released age-zero Chinook were marked and could be reliably separated from wild-origin Chinook.
+However, WDFW estimates that up to 2,110 smolts were released that were externally 'unmarked' and may be mistaken for wild-origin smolts in the smolt trap data.

-In 2006 the screwtrap was operated from December 9, 2005 through to July 20, 2006 and beyond, although sampling intensity was highest from early April through to the end of June (Fig. 1).
-This report considers data collected from December 2005 through to July 20, 2006 and aims to report the results of the sampling program in 2006, summarize the main findings, and compare these results to previous data (where available) for Chinook fry (age 0+) and Coho smolts (age 1+).
-No analysis of the data for Chum or Pink salmon has been made to date.
+In 2007 the screwtrap was operated from December 12, 2006 through to August 24, 2007 and beyond, although sampling intensity was highest from early April through to mid July (Fig. 1).
+This report considers data collected from December 2006 through to August 24, 2006 and aims to report the results of the sampling program in 2007, summarize the main findings, and compare these results to previous data (where available) for Chinook fry (age 0+) and Coho smolts (age 1+).
+No analysis of the data for Chum, Pink, or Sockeye salmon has been made to date.

 Figure 1.
-Daily sampling effort (Dark Blue) on the Lummi smolt trap in 2006 superimposed on a background of daylight (yellow), twilight (light gray), and night (dark gray) time periods, relative river flow at Ferndale (light blue), cumulative production estimates for unmarked Chinook zero-age smolts (black), and cumulative catch curves for Coho Yearling smolts (Green), Chum fry (Brown), and Pink fry (Pink).
+Daily sampling effort (Dark Blue) on the Lummi smolt trap in 2007 superimposed on a background of daylight (yellow), twilight (light gray), and night (dark gray) time periods, relative river flow at Ferndale (light blue), cumulative production estimates for unmarked Chinook zero-age smolts (black), and cumulative catch curves for Coho Yearling smolts (Green), Chum fry (Brown), and Sockeye fry (Pink).
+No Pink salmon fry were encountered in 2007.